Brandoncyu/image-resizer-server/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software.

 * fork and clone this repository